top of page

 Restored Main Building Complex of the Ziwei Palace Constructed in the Sui, Photo from Official site of Luoyang.

-• The first emperor Yang Jian was one of the most extraordinary sovereigns, and the second, Yang Guang, was one of the most controversial ones in the history of China.
+• The second emperor Yang Guang was one of the most controversial ones in the history of China.

 Emperor Yang Guang was an excellent poet too.